 - Sunday (evening): icebreaker

 - Monday (all day) and Tuesday (morning): Review of research results by oral and poster presentations.

 - Tuesday (afternoon): Short course: Trace Fossils in Outcrop and Core, and Their Relation to Petroleum Reservoirs by Steve Hasiotis

 The 2016/2017 KICC Prospectus is now available online.
 Click HERE for more details.

-A new manuscript accepted for publication is available in the sponsors section.
 In On Facies Belts and Facies Mosaics: Holocene Isolated Platforms, South China Sea, Rankey describes quantitative metrics of patterns of facies size and distribution on 27 platforms in the Paracel and Spratly chains.
 These metrics provide a basis for numerical modeling of these systems, revealing fundamental system-scale process dynamics that represent “persistent themes” of facies accumulation.
 The metrics and insights could be applied to generate reasonable and accurate geological models of ancient analogs.

 SPONSOR PASSWORD WILL BE CHANGED in mid January!!!
 As announced recently, the sponsor password for accessing content has changed.
 Please contact Gene Rankey for information if you are a sponsor and have issues on these web pages!